Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Introduction

-We now provide some intuition about our sub-linear time results.
-Recall that the idea is to use sparse-graph codes to structure the measurement matrix in order to generate subsets of measurements containing isolated $1$-sparse coefficients, as well as their mixtures.
+We now provide some intuition about our results.
+Recall that the idea is to use sparse-graph codes to structure the measurement matrix in order to generate different measurements containing isolated $1$-sparse coefficients, as well as their mixtures.
 From \figref{fig:idea_diagram}, these $1$-sparse coefficients (e.g., the red color in the first measurement) can be peeled off from their mixtures (e.g., the red and blue mixture in the second measurement), which forms new $1$-sparse coefficients for further peeling.
-This divide-and-conquer approach allows us to tackle a $K$-sparse recovery problem by solving a series of $1$-sparse problems instead.
-Clearly, the challenge is to keep this peeling process going until all $1$-sparse components have been recovered.
-Therefore, we invoke sparse-graph codes principles to study this ``turbo'' peeling process theoretically to guarantee the success of decoding.
+This divide-and-conquer approach allows us to tackle a $K$-sparse recovery problem by solving a series of $1$-sparse problems of dimension $N$.
+Therefore, the challenge is to keep this peeling process going until all $1$-sparse components have been recovered.
+Hence we invoke sparse-graph codes principles to study this ``turbo'' peeling process theoretically to guarantee the success of decoding.
 As a result, we can focus on solving each $1$-sparse problem.
-Clearly, depending on the specific measurement matrix used, there are many ways to solve these $1$-sparse recovery problems.
-In this paper, our sub-linear results are based on exploiting the Discrete Fourier Transform (DFT) matrix and leveraging spectral estimation techniques \cite{pawar2013computing}.
-Suppose that we choose the first two rows of the DFT matrix as the measurement matrix before being sparsified by sparse-graph codes.
+Clearly, depending on the specific measurement matrix used, there are many ways to solve these $1$-sparse problems in $N$ dimension.

+In the noiseless setting, we choose the first two rows of the {\it Discrete Fourier Transform (DFT) matrix} as the measurement matrix before being sparsified by sparse-graph codes, and solve the $1$-sparse problem by leveraging spectral estimation techniques \cite{pawar2013computing}.
 We have two measurements to estimate the unknown index and the unknown value of the $1$-sparse coefficient, which is equivalent to estimating the frequency and amplitude of a complex discrete sinusoid from the DFT matrix.
-Therefore, in the noiseless setting, this can be done by simply examining the relative phase between the two measurements, which only requires ${O}(1)$ measurements and computations.
-In the noisy setting, we further devise a successive spectral estimation scheme using only ${O}(\log^{1.\dot{3}} N)$ measurements and ${O}(\log^{1.\dot{3}} N)$ operations.
-Finally, since there are in total $K$ sparse coefficients to estimate, the overall measurement and computational costs become ${O}(K)$ for the noiseless setting and ${O}(K\log^{1.\dot{3}} N)$ for the noisy setting.
+Therefore, in the noiseless setting, the frequency can be estimated by simply examining the relative phase between the two measurements, which only requires ${O}(1)$ measurements and computations.
+Then the unknown value of the coefficient can be obtained easily given the frequency.